Electronic structure of the negatively-charged silicon-vacancy center in diamond

-Here, we assign the PLE band to an absorption from the ground $^2E$ level to a $^2A$ level 2.05 eV above.
-We propose that the observed absence of a ZPL implies, that this is a vibrationally-allowed transition between electronic levels ($^2E_u$ and $^2A_{1g}$) of the same parity, which can only occur at a site with inversion symmetry.
-Hence, we conclude that the SiV$^-$ center has a split-vacancy $D_{3d}$ structure.
-Whilst parity selection rules forbid purely electronic transitions between levels of the same parity, they do allow transitions that involve the creation/ annihilation of a phonon mode with odd parity \cite{stoneham}.
-As per other color centers in diamond, significant phonon sidebands accompany transitions between electronic configurations that excite (quasi-)local phonon modes of $A$ symmetry \cite{davies81}.
-As the $D_{3d}$ split-vacancy structure permits odd parity $A_{2u}$ local displacements of the silicon atom and its six nearest-neighbour carbon atoms, it is very plausible that a vibrationally-allowed $^2E_g ^2A_{1g}$ transition gives rise to the 605\,nm PLE band.
-Given the small energy gap $\sim$0.37\,eV between the excited $^2E_u$ and $^2A_{1g}$ levels, it is also plausible that rapid non-radiative $^2A_{1g} ^2E_u$ decay via a few phonons gives rise to the $^2E_u ^2E_g$ PL when the $^2E_g ^2A_{1g}$ transition is excited.
+It is known that other color centers in diamond have significant phonon sidebands which accompany transitions between electronic configurations that excite (quasi-)local phonon modes of $A$ symmetry \cite{davies1981jahn-teller}.
+As the $D_{3d}$ split-vacancy structure permits odd parity $A_{2u}$ local displacements of the silicon atom and its six nearest-neighbour carbon atoms, it is very plausible that an $A_{2u}$ vibrationally-allowed $^2\!E_g\rightarrow{}^2\!A_{1g}$ transition gives rise to the 605\,nm PLE band.
+Given the small energy gap $\sim$0.37\,eV between the excited $^2E_u$ and $^2\!A_{1g}$ levels, it is also plausible that rapid non-radiative $^2\!A_{1g}\rightarrow{}^2\!E_u$ decay via a few phonons gives rise to the $^2\!E_u\rightarrow{}^2\!E_g$ PL when the $^2\!E_g\rightarrow{}^2\!A_{1g}$ transition is excited \cite{rogers2010how}.